alvisxp/AWS-MLS/EDA.md

 <a id="item-ten"></a>
 ## Unbalanced Data
-- discrepany between positive and negative cases
+- discrepancy between positive and negative cases
 	- eg: Fraud detection.
 Fraud is rare, and most rows will be not-fraud
 - Oversampling:
 	- Duplicate samples from the minority class